frederic-perez/AmE-dictionary/data/dictionary.md

 __genie__ _n_ :two::mega:/jē′nē/:hammer:
 __genteel__ :two::hammer:
 __gentility__
-__gentleman's agreement__ _idiom_ A legally non-binding arrangement that is guaranteed only by a verbal or mutually understood agreement by the parties involved.
+__gentleman’s agreement__ _idiom_ A legally non-binding arrangement that is guaranteed only by a verbal or mutually understood agreement by the parties involved.
 __gentrification__ _n_ :three: Gentrification is a process of renovation of deteriorated urban neighborhoods by means of the influx of more affluent residents.
 __gentrify__ _v_ (gentrifying)
 __gentry__ :two::hammer: